aczietlow/smite_symfony3/docs/theBook.md

 The request object has access to the session object, which can store attributes for browser sessions (human, bots, and others)

+See what services are available with console

+`bin/console debug:container`